shoyer/stephanhoyer.com/index.md

   </div>
 </footer>

-# Work
+# About

+I am a physicist, data scientist and software engineer.

+Currently, I am a software engineer and researcher at Google on the Accelerated Sciences team, which leverages Google's unique expertise to solve scientific research problems.
+For example, my team has used [deep learning for drug discovery](http://googleresearch.blogspot.com/2015/03/large-scale-machine-learning-for-drug.html).

-Since September 2013, I have worked as a research scientist at [The Climate Corporation](http://climate.com), where I build statistical models for climate and weather data.
+Previously, I was a research scientist at [The Climate Corporation](http://climate.com), where I worked on models of weather and climate risk for agriculture.
+At Climate, I wrote [xarray](https://github.com/pydata/xarray), a library for labeled arrays in Python.
-These models help farmers make better decisions, such as when to plant and how much fertilizer to apply.

-# Education

-**University of Calfornia, Berkeley**<br />
-Ph.D Physics, 2013

-**Swarthmore College**<br />
-B.A.
-Physics, 2008
+I am also a [frequent contributor](/software) to the open source scientific Python stack.

+I have a [Ph.D in Physics](/physics) from UC Berkeley (2013), and a B.A. in Physics from Swarthmore College (2008).

 # Contact